metadata toggle

 Corticosteroids may produce irreversible effects in the skin; they can be absorbed and may have harmful effects, especially with frequent and extensive contact or in pregnancy.
 Pregnant women should take special care to avoid accidental exposure.

-Always wear single-use impermeable gloves when applying this product to animals.
+Personal protective clothing consisting of single-use impermeable gloves must be worn when applying this product to animals.

 Wash hands after having applied the product.